-To verify a check written by a Citibank account holder you must go into a physical branch and speak with a teller.
-Citibank will not verify a check over the phone or through any online services, such as email.
-Take the check in question with you to the bank and present it to the teller.
-Be prepared to verify your identity as the check payee by showing the teller a valid form of picture identification, such as a driver's license or a passport.
+To verify a check written by a Citibank account holder, you must go into a physical branch and speak with a teller.
+Citibank checks account balances in person and will not verify a check over the phone or through any online services, such as email.
+Take the check into the bank and present it to the teller.
+Be prepared to verify your identity as the check payee by showing the teller a valid form of government-issued photo identification, such as a driver's license or a passport.

 Video of the Day

 If you aren't familiar with the branch you plan to visit, call ahead of time to find out when tellers are available.
 Depending on the branch, you may need to make an appointment to speak with a banker instead.

 Verify Available Funds

 The teller will only be able to tell you if the check writer's bank account has enough funds to cover the check at that very moment.
 She cannot guarantee that the funds will still be available by the time the check is deposited and processed.
 Additionally, the teller will not reveal any personal information about the payer's account, such as the overall balance.
 She will simply let you know if the available funds will or will not cover the check at that specific time.
 If you do not present the check to be cashed at the bank, you should be aware that the funds may not be in the account when you finally get around to depositing the check into one of your own accounts.